GetAI-Solutions/AI-backend/README.md

 This project provides a RESTful API using FastAPI to support the get-ai service.
 The service includes various endpoints for user management, product barcode scanning, product details retrieval, and AI-driven chat interactions.

+Please head over to [Architecture](Architecture.md) for backend Architecture

 ## Features

 - **User Management**: Supports user sign-up, login, and OTP-based authentication.